FranckMauconduit/MRI-packages-siemens/PASTeUR-package/PASTeUR-package.md

 Sequence specific improvements are added to the package.

+- Version 1.31

+Fix sequence not running when tilting FOV to specific orientation

 - Version 1.3

 This version contains GRE3D, MPRAGE, MP2RAGE SPACE, FLAIR and DIR sequences